The Appalachian State University campus is currently operating under SPECIAL conditions.

 Alternative Service Experience: Local

-ASE Local allows students to visit and impact local communities in a one-day service program.
-Local ASEs have all of the major components of an ASE including social issue education, service and reflection packed into a one-day experience.
+Local ASEs allows students to visit and impact local communities in a one or two day service program.
+They have all of the major components of an ASE including social issue education, service and reflection packed into a shorter experience.

-Continuing King's Legacy from our Spring 2019 day of service.
+Continuing King's Legacy from our Spring 2020 MLK Challenge.

 *Appalachian State University reserves the right to cancel or alter the program format or to change costs in case of conditions beyond the University’s control.